 If you haven’t already, I strongly recommend that you give spaghetti squash a try!

-Thank you so much – I hope you have a great day!
+Thank you so much for reading.
+I hope you have a great day!

 Something ate part of one of my spaghetti squash, it’s still green, cam I cut the chewed part off & use the rest?